outdreamer/build-a-cure/docs/tasks/examples.md

       - solution, formatted using distortion structures:
         - reduction function of the reduction function, applied to un-distort distortions ('differences from standard')

-## apply structures of definition routes of a concept (usefulness) like conceptual attributes such as clarity/adjacence
+## apply structural interface to apply structures of definition routes of a concept (usefulness) like conceptual attributes such as clarity/adjacence

   - function to check a format for structures of usefulness/relevance like clarity, adjacence to determine usefulness/relevance of the format to a problem
     - check if 'difference from standard' is a useful (clear, adjacent) format for the problem 'object is over-reduced'